easihene/easihene/README.md

 ## 🎓 Education

+- PhD in Geography | University of Manitoba | Sep.
+2019  - Jun.
+2024
 - MSc in Applied Geophysics | University of Ghana | Aug.
 2016  - Jun.
 2017
 - BSc in Geological Engineering | University of Mines and Technology | Aug.
 2007  - Jun.
 2011